go-hse/hotmod/README.md

 # hotmod
-hotmod is a tiny module that allows to reload single modules without stopping/starting the main node.js process.
+hotmod is a tiny module that allows to reload single modules __without__ stopping/starting the main node.js process.
+The reload happens automatically on saving file.

+The 'hot' modules may store information in the main process the will be used on reload.

 ## Installation